 - Live courses, regularly scheduled series, and Internet-based activities.
 These will emphasize a variety of learning formats, team participation, use of technology, and learner participation.

-- Internet-based, self-directed enduring materials.
+- Internet-based, self-directed/on-demand enduring materials.

 - The broad range of topics encountered by the primary care health care team.